 Since confirmation is a sacrament, the person needs to be in a state of grace, which means that he must have already repented of and confessed his sins.
 Going through the motions in an insincere way does not count, neither according to OSAS nor Catholic doctrine.

 Now, as I said earlier, this is not an argument in defense of OSAS.
 Let me be super clear that Catholic doctrine does not teach OSAS.
-I am using OSAS as an opportunity to describe Catholic practice so that those who believe it can have an opportunity to see the Church in a new way.
+I am using OSAS as an opportunity to describe Catholic practice so that those Protestants who believe in OSAS can stop worrying about sincere Catholics.